Finitely presented simple left-orderable groups in the landscape of Richard Thompson's groups: Introduction.

-The structure of this paper is as follows. \begin{itemize} \item In section \ref{sectionFn}, we develop the preliminaries on the Higman-Thompson groups $\{F_n\}_{n\geq 2}$, formulating (mostly) known results in dynamical terms (rather than the combinatorial perspective of tree diagrams).
-We also establish key new results in subsection \ref{newstuff} that will be crucial ingredients in the rest of the article. \item In section \ref{sectionspecial}, we construct a class of special elements of $\{\Gamma_n,Q_n\}_{n\geq 2}$ and in turn provide explicit generating sets. \item In section \ref{sectionstabilizers}, we study stabilizers of unions of intervals and points in $\{\Gamma_n,Q_n\}_{n\geq 2}$, providing key ingredients for subsequent sections. \item In section \ref{sectionsimple}, we prove that the groups $\{Q_n\}_{n\geq 2}$ are simple. \item In section \ref{sectionfinfinity} we prove that the groups $\{Q_n\}_{n\geq 2}$ are of type $\mathbf{F}_{\infty}$. \end{itemize}
+Much of the technical portion of this paper is devoted to proving that the groups $\Gamma_n,Q_n$ are of type $\mathbf{F}_{\infty}$.
+Our main tool in this direction is a special case of a criterion due to Ken Brown (Proposition \ref{brownscriterion}).

-\textbf{Acknowledgements:} The authors thank Francesco Fournier-Facio for his careful reading of several early drafts of this paper, and for his comments which considerably helped our exposition.
-The authors would also like to thank Matt Brin and James Belk for their feedback.
+\textbf{Acknowledgements:} The authors thank the anonymous referee for their feedback that helped improve the exposition.
+The authors thank Francesco Fournier-Facio for his careful reading of several early drafts of this paper, and thank Matt Brin and James Belk for their important remarks.
+The second author was partially supported by the NSF CAREER award 2240136.

-\section{Preliminaries}
+\section{Preliminaries.}